How to cook frozen hot dogs so they’re tender with some crispy on the outside. Easy instructions on how to cook frozen meat for dinner.

 SO this brings us to this post.
 Maybe you’ve had the same sorta’ day and that is why you’re here. 😉 No worries my friend, I won’t tell your family.
 Your secret is safe with me.

-- I can help you save the day though so nobody, yes nobody will ever know.
+- I can help you save the day though so you can still make this popular kids recipe and nobody will ever know.
 It’s super simple to do.

 Do you have to defrost hot dogs before grilling?